-As a Senior Consultant, Rachel partners with individuals to provide guidance and strategies to meet their personal and professional goals.
+As Director for Executive Coaching and Assessments, Rachel partners with individuals to provide guidance and strategies to meet their personal and professional goals.
 Her key areas of expertise include talent development through a strengths-focused, values-oriented lens; executive assessment; and thought leadership.
 Rachel brings a fresh perspective and coaching strength to CCI and the clients we serve.
 Specialties include coaching women, emerging leaders, and high-potential leaders.

 Prior to joining CCI Consulting, Rachel specialized in leadership development, particularly executive assessment and coaching.
 Initially trained in clinically psychology, Rachel translated her knowledge and expertise toward developing the potential of individual leaders; she integrates the work that she does holistically and within the context of the client company.
 Much of her focus in recent years has been on thought leadership, including developing evidence-based research on leadership behavior and the utility of telepresence technology for coaching.